godotengine/godot-docs/about/list_of_features.rst

    - Full support for the C# 12.0 syntax and features.

 - Supports Windows, Linux, and macOS.
 Since Godot 4.2, experimental support for Android and iOS is also available.
+Since 4.5, experimental support for web is also available.

    - On the iOS platform only some architectures are supported: ``arm64``.
-   - The web platform is currently unsupported.
-To use C# on that platform, consider Godot 3 instead.
+   - The web platform has :ref:`some limitations <doc_c_sharp_platforms>`.

 - Using an external editor is recommended to benefit from IDE functionality.